aimeos/aimeos-docs/src/frontend/jsonapi/basket-products.md

     });
     ```

-Then, the response will contain an additional "relationships" entry in the basket data that points to the order product entry in the "included" section:
+Then the response will contain an additional "relationships" entry in the basket data that points to the order product entry in the "included" section:

 ```json
 {